Wood bison: Conservation

 The herd currently has a total population around 2,500, largely as a result of conservation efforts by Canadian government agencies.
 In 1988, the Committee on the Status of Endangered Wildlife in Canada changed the subspecies' conservation status from "endangered" to "threatened", where it remains.

 On June 17, 2008, 53 wood bison were transferred from Alberta's Elk Island National Park to the Alaska Wildlife Conservation Center in Anchorage, Alaska.
-There they were to be held in quarantine for two years and then reintroduced to their native habitat in the Minto Flats area near Fairbanks, but this plan was placed on hold.
-In May 2014, the U.S. Fish and Wildlife Service published a final rule allowing the reintroduction of a "non-essential experimental" population of wood bison into three areas of Alaska.
+There, they were to be held in quarantine for two years and then reintroduced to their native habitat in the Minto Flats area near Fairbanks, but this plan was placed on hold.
+In May 2014, the U.S. Fish and Wildlife Service published a final rule allowing the reintroduction of a "nonessential experimental" population of wood bison into three areas of Alaska.
 As a result, the Alaska Department of Fish and Game introduced the first herd of 100 animals to the Innoko River area in western Alaska in spring 2015.

 Currently, about 7,000 wood bison remain in wildernesses within the Northwest Territories, the Yukon, British Columbia, Alberta, and Manitoba.

 Ronald Lake Herd

-Recently, several bison herds that are disease-free, and genetically unique compared to the populations within Wood Buffalo National Park (WBNP), have been detected.
-These herds were once considered as merely split groups from WBNP bison, however members of First Nations and Métis community members claimed that they knew for generations that one of the herds, the Ronald Lake herd, is a separated population.
-This, and genetical uniqueness and disease-free conditions of these herds indicate that these herds either remained isolated or had limited contacts with animals from WBNP despite being located adjacent to the boundary of WBNP.
-The Ronald Lake herd became particular interest among researchers and conservationists duet to its genetic uniqueness and the extremely small sizes of other herds, and the herd became protected under a unique designation.
+Recently, several bison herds that are disease-free and genetically unique compared to the populations within Wood Buffalo National Park (WBNP), have been detected.
+These herds were once considered as merely split groups from WBNP bison, but members of First Nations and Métis community members claimed that they knew for generations that one of the herds, the Ronald Lake herd, is a separated population.
+This, and genetic uniqueness and disease-free conditions of this and other herds, such as the one from Firebag River, indicate that these herds either remained isolated or had limited contacts with animals from WBNP despite being located adjacent to the boundary of WBNP, potentially representing the original (pure) lineages.
+The Ronald Lake herd became of particular interest among researchers and conservationists due to its genetic uniqueness and the extremely small sizes of other herds, and the herd became protected under a unique designation.
 To strengthen the protections, a new sanctuary Kitaskino Nuwenëné Wildland Provincial Park was established in 2019 by a historic collaboration of the government and indigenous communities including first nations.

-Along with the Ronald Lake herd, much smaller Wabasca herd has also become a subject of special protection.
+Along with the Ronald Lake herd, the much smaller Wabasca herd has also become a subject of special protection.